 - 1. Build an emergency kit - 2.
 Insulate and install window air conditioners - 3.
 Caulk around windows and install plastic sheeting (buy at a hardware store) to deflect heat - 4.
-Weather strip doors and window sills - Make a plan to call family, friends, and neighbors, especially those who are elderly or have limited mobility
+Weather strip doors and window sills - 5.
+Make a plan to call family, friends, & neighbors, especially those who are elderly and disabled